LucyMaber/scispacy/README.md

 1. [Follow the installation instructions for Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).

-2. Create a Conda environment called "scispacy" with Python 3.9 (any version >= 3.6 should work):
+2. Create a Conda environment called "scispacy" with Python 3.13 (any supported version between 3.9 and 3.13 will work):

     ```bash
-    mamba create -n scispacy python=3.10
+    mamba create -n scispacy python=3.13
     ```

 3. Activate the Mamba environment.
 You will need to activate the Conda environment in each terminal in which you want to use scispaCy.